 My rating: 4 of 5 stars

-Soon a class war breaks out among the three factions and open violence ensues: children are threatened, pets slaughtered, people harassed, robbed, raped, and eventually murdered.
+Soon a class war breaks out among the three factions and open violence ensues: children are threatened and pets slaughtered, people are harassed, robbed, raped, and eventually murdered.
 Services break down, garbage lines the corridors, different factions control different elevators, and one of the building’s swimming pools becomes a mass grave.
 Through most of this, the characters continue to go to and from their jobs, keeping a secret of the war zone they live in.
 Ballard’s suggestion is that they enjoy it too much to want it to end: living in a space that has absolutely freed them from nature and labor has liberated them to recreate the proverbial jungle.

 By contrast with the calm and unencumbered geometry of the concert-hall and television studios below him, the ragged skyline of the city resembled the disturbed encephalograph of an unresolved mental crisis.

 However much Ballard may see himself as in the tradition of Wells or Orwell, issuing not predictions but warnings, he plainly enjoys staging, over and over again, spectacles in which we discover the roiling violence and archaic desire not so much beneath as within our most advanced social constructs.
 He can be a kind of psychic relief to read, as you find all your most hideous thoughts echoed with precision and beauty.
 And the whole novel should almost certainly be read as outrageous comedy, of the nervous-laughter variety.